google/prefab/docs/index.md

 ## Usage

-{% include tip.html content="The Android Gradle Plugin natively supports Prefab packages.
-See TODO for more information." %}
+Note: The Android Gradle Plugin natively supports Prefab packages.
+See TODO for more information.

 Prefab is a command line tool the operates on the packages described in this document.
 At least one package path must be given, and each package path should